northeastern-rc/rc-public-documentation/docs/source/faq.md

 ::::{dropdown} What are the wall time limits for each partition and QoS?
 ::::
-::::{dropdown} How can I check how busy HiPerGator is?
+::::{dropdown} How can I check how busy the cluster is?

 Use the following command to view how busy the cluster is:
 :::{code} bash